Jacko161/Jackson-Blog/content/posts/learning-hugo.md

 I've always been interested in blogging (see my previous wordpress blog for when I would write about what games I was playing, https://weeklygameblog.wordpress.com), but the time/money cost of maintaining a wordpress blog, for what is essentially is a static site was always a little bit over the top.
 Not to mention, wordpress isn't really the latest and greatest in blogging techonlogies.
 Recently I learnt about Hugo, and started to play with netlify, after a few iterations (and months of down time), I came up with this blog.

 What did I do to get here though?
-I am running a macbook, so it was as simple as:
+I am running MacOS, so it was as simple as:

 ```shell
 brew install hugo